MicrosoftDocs/azure-docs/articles/virtual-desktop/authentication.md

 ### Single sign-on (SSO)

 SSO allows the connection to skip the session host credential prompt and automatically sign the user in to Windows.
 For session hosts that are Azure AD-joined or Hybrid Azure AD-joined, it is recommended to enable [SSO using Azure AD authentication](configure-single-sign-on.md).
-Azure AD authentication provides additional benefits including passwordless authentication.
+Azure AD authentication provides additional benefits including passwordless authentication and support for third-party identity providers.

 Azure Virtual Desktop also supports [SSO using Active Directory Federation Services (AD FS)](configure-adfs-sso.md) for the Windows and web clients.